Rishabhja101/Hand-Tracking-Pac-Man/DEVELOPMENT.md

 - **12/10/19** Gave each ghost a unique color
   - Added different respawn delays for each ghost
   - Added empty menu and game over screens
+  - Added display for score, high score, and lives